GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

 accessible.
 Users can find the information they seek more easily and understand the relationships between different parts of the content.

+{% Aside 'codelab' %}
+Take the Learn Accessibility module on
+[Content structure](/learn/accessibility/structure) to read about semantic HTML, landmarks, data tables, and more.
+{% endAside %}

-This advice itself touches upon three WCAG success criteria:
+This advice touches upon three WCAG success criteria:

 * [2.4.6.
 Headings and Labels](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-descriptive.html)
 * [1.3.1.
 Info and Relationships](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-programmatic.html)